yanzhoushow/DevOps/README.md

-# DevOps
-Infrastructure As Code
+# Infrastructure As Code

+## TODO
+- how to organize terraform code
+- terraform cloud
+- manage credentials
+- CICD integration